 Scanning Electron Microscope (SEM Analysis)

 SEM is a microscope that uses electrons instead of light to form an image of a sample in a raster scan pattern by utilizing a beam of electrons which documents a samples morphology and structure.
 The scanning electron microscope has many advantages over traditional microscopes.
-Avomeen uses SEM technology to gain detailed magnified pictures of incoming samples.
+Avomeen uses SEM technology to obtain detailed magnified pictures of incoming samples.

 These Electrons from the SEM Analysis interact with the atoms from within the sample to produce an output that shows the samples composition, surface topography, electrical conductivity, as well as a variety of other properties.
 Some samples have to be kept in specific states to be tested properly, or coated and prepared to produce a higher quality image.

-We use a high resolution SEM with a large depth of field, which allows our scientists to record closely-spaced specimens at high magnification and sharp focus.
+We use a high-resolution SEM with a large depth of field, which allows our scientists to record closely-spaced specimens at high magnification and sharp focus.